Spinal Cord Injury Information

 What is a spinal cord injury?

 A spinal cord injury (SCI) is damage to the spinal cord that results in a loss of function, such as mobility and/or feeling.
-Frequent causes of damage are trauma (car accident, gunshot, falls, etc.) or disease (polio, spina bifida, Friedreich’s ataxia, etc.).
+Frequent causes of spinal cord injuries are trauma (car accident, gunshot, falls, etc.) or disease (polio, spina bifida, Friedreich’s ataxia, etc.).

 The spinal cord does not have to be severed for a loss of function to occur.
 In fact, in most people with spinal cord injury, the cord is intact, but the damage to it results in loss of function.
 Spinal cord injury is very different from back injuries, such as ruptured disks, spinal stenosis or pinched nerves.

-A person can "break their back or neck" yet not sustain a spinal cord injury if only the bones around the spinal cord (the vertebrae) are damaged, but the spinal cord is not affected.
+A person can "break their back or neck" yet not sustain a spinal cord injury, if only the bones around the spinal cord (the vertebrae) are damaged and the spinal cord is not affected.
 In these situations, the individual may not experience paralysis after the bones are stabilized.

 The spinal cord is about 18 inches long and extends from the base of the brain, down the middle of the back, to about the waist.
 The nerves that lie within the spinal cord are upper motor neurons (UMNs), and their function is to carry the messages back and forth from the brain to the spinal nerves along the spinal tract.
 The spinal nerves that branch out from the spinal cord to the other parts of the body are called lower motor neurons (LMNs).